ShandalarMagic/Shandalar/readme.md

 # Game code

-This repository contains the course source code of the abandonware game Shandalar 1997
+This repository contains the source code of the abandonware game Shandalar 1997 added with addtionnal cards up to 2015 cards from Magic The Gathering

 ## Contributing to the game